blaire9989/FeatherLab/2-FastSim/README.md

   done
 done
 ```
-**However, users should NEVER attempt to run these commands on a single machine, as the underlying computations will take multiple days.** Users are instead recommended to submit jobs on a distributed cluster, such that these $20 \times 20 \times 50$ simulations run concurrently on many machines.
+**However, users should NEVER attempt to run these commands on a single machine, as the underlying computations will take multiple days.** Users are instead recommended to submit jobs on a distributed cluster, such that these $20 \times 20 \times 50$ simulation sets run concurrently on many machines.

-After the entire set of simulations terminates, users should expect to find 20000 BRDF parameters files in the $\texttt{render}$ sub-directory of the simulated barbule folder, as well as a file named $\texttt{noise.binary}$.
+After all the simulations terminates, users should expect to find 20000 BRDF parameters files in the $\texttt{render}$ sub-directory of the simulated barbule folder, as well as a file named $\texttt{noise.binary}$.
 These output files will be processed and compressed in the next stage of our appearance modeling pipeline, as discussed in the next tutorial.